 Phone: (716) 686-3459 Fax: (716) 686-3585

 In a Justice Court; you can have an attorney prepare the necessary eviction paperwork.
 Contact the court for further information if you see it necessary to prepare the necessary documents yourself.
+Please note all evictions in Towns and Villages are held virtually in Buffalo City Court.

 The NYS Courts Access to Justice Program is pleased to announce a new publication;